8 Reasons Your Ice Maker Might Be Frozen… & How To Fix Them

 Calling a professional is a must if you need to fix a complex problem without voiding your warranty.

-Some ice makers – mainly Whirlpool models – have an electric ‘eye’ sensor that tells the ice maker when the ice cube holder on the door is full.
-On some models this looks like a red light source on one side and a sensor on the other side of the freezer.
+Some ice makers – mainly Whirlpool models – have an electric ‘eye’ sensor or Optic Board that tells the ice maker when the ice cube holder on the door is full.
+On some models, the Optic Board looks like a red light source on one side and a sensor on the other side of the freezer.

-When this light is interrupted or blocked, power is cut to the ice maker.
-Problems with this sensor system can cause a back-up or a lessening in the ice production.
+Power is cut to the ice maker when the Optic Board’s light is interrupted or blocked.
+Problems with the optic sensor system can cause a backup or a lessening in ice production.

 Fixing Sensor Faults